thananauto/java-test-frameworks/cucumber-picocontainer/Readme.md

-# tlw-test-automation-ram
+# Selenium Pico Container
-This project is placeholder for maintaining the test scripts for RAM application
+This is the sample project which uses cucumber-pico container as dependency injection

 ## Installation
 1. Dowload or fork the project